Daniel-Abrecht/dpa-image-builder/README.md

-# librem5 image build scripts
+# dpa image builder

-Inspired by the image builder of purism (https://source.puri.sm/Librem5/image-builder), I've written my own image builder to create my own, custom, devuan based images.
+I've written my own image builder to create my own, custom, devuan based images.
-I didn't reuse any code from their image-builder repo, though.

-I did this to get a better understanding of the boot process and the components used.
-I also wanted to make sure that I can compile everything myself and that I have a working devuan based image for my phone.

-The image does boot, but only from emmc when flashed using uuu.

-I'm rebuilding these images every day at 0 UTC on my build server: https://repo.dpa.li/apt/librem5/images/ (Please note that the base images don't contain a desktop environment)
+Originally, I did this to run devuan & some other stuff of mine on the librem5, but it can now also make images for other devices (the pinephone-pro), and can also make images for other debian & debootstrap based distributions.

-This image builder can bootstrap images based on the repositories of various linux distros, and can thus create images based on devuan, debian, ubuntu, etc. Please note that this aren't official images and that they do contain some files and packages not (yet?) available upstream.
+While this image builder can bootstrap images based on the repositories of various linux distros, and can thus create images based on devuan, debian, ubuntu, etc. Please note that this aren't official images and that they do contain some files and packages not (yet?) available upstream.

+I'm building these images every day at 0 UTC on my build server: https://repo.dpa.li/apt/librem5/images/ (Please note that the base images don't contain a desktop environment)

-This project is still a work in progress, though, it's not ready for regular usage yet.
+This project is still a work in progress, it's not ready for regular usage yet.

 # Required packages & programs